-As a member of the f40 group, Richard has long backed the fairer schools funding campaign, which aimed to end the inequity whereby inner city schoolchildren were allotted almost twice the amount per capita as rural children.
-The f40 group represents 41 English local authorities with historically low funding for education.
+As a member of the F40 group, Richard long backed the fairer schools funding campaign, which aimed to end the inequity whereby inner city schoolchildren were allotted almost twice the amount per capita as rural children.
+The F40 group represents the lowest funded local authorities in England.

-Dorset school children were historically particularly hard hit; in 2016, Dorset was allotted £4908 per child compared with, for example, £8256 in Tower Hamlets.
+Dorset students were historically particularly hard hit.
+In 2016, Dorset was allotted £4,908 per child compared with, for example, £8,256 in Tower Hamlets.

-In July 2017, he welcomed the introduction of the National Funding Formula and commended the government for honouring its manifesto commitment to take steps towards providing fairer funding for all children in state funded schools in England.
+In July 2017, he welcomed the introduction of the National Funding Formula and commended the government for honouring its manifesto commitment to provide fairer funding for all children in state-funded schools in England.
 In essence, it meant an increase in basic funding for Dorset schoolchildren of 3 per cent.
 The intention was to ensure that similar children with similar needs were treated fairly, no matter where they live.

 Richard has continued to press for extra funding for special needs.

-This week, he and other f40 members wrote to their local schools about fundamental concerns about the new formula and there is unanimous recognition that there is still more work to do to tackle continuing unfairness of funding allocation and remaining locked-in inequalities.
-Therefore, f40 will be campaigning for:
+This week, he and other F40 members wrote to their local schools with fundamental concerns about the new formula and there is unanimous recognition that there is still more work to do to tackle continuing unfairness of funding allocation and inequalities.
+Therefore, F40 will be campaigning for:

 • An index-linked activity led formula which can be used for ensuring sufficient funding in the system and to define what the proportion for additional educational needs should be and can be used to support policy changes in the system to enable schools to meet post-Brexit needs.